Ryt890/bitcoin-test-app/README.md

 This project reflects my interest in web development and crypto-related technologies.
 It also demonstrates my ability to build and deploy a full-stack application from scratch, including designing the UI/UX, handling data flow, managing user sessions, and integrating third-party libraries like ReportLab for PDF generation.
 It was both a challenging and rewarding experience.

-# The structure of this function was inspired by suggestions from ChatGPT.

 ### File Overview

 - `app.py`